kovacsbalu/WazeRouteCalculator/README.md

 ### Avoid subscription roads (vignette system)

-`avoid_ferries` is also optional, and defaults to False.
-Setting `avoid_ferries` to True will only return results not involving a ferry.
+`avoid_subscription_roads` is also optional, and defaults to False.
+Setting `avoid_subscription_roads` to True will only return results not involving a subscription road (toll roads in coutries that use vignettes).

 ```python
 import WazeRouteCalculator